lucasfraulin/SoapKnights/README.txt

 - 'A' and 'D' for horizontal movement
 - 'spacebar' for jump
-- 'Left Click' for attack
+- 'Left Click' for ranged attack
+- 'X' for melee attack
 - 'E' to interact
 - 'ESC' for pause menu (open/close)
 - 'Left Click' while in menus for selections